Invoking Java Code in C#.NET

 Jni4net Framework

 Sometimes circumstances demand that Java and .NET technology send messages or communicate with each other in order to save human effort or reduce the programming glitches.
-It is not necessary that a company infrastructure to choose J2EE or the .NET Framework particularly.
+It is not necessary for a company infrastructure to choose J2EE or the .NET Framework particularly.
 An algorithm written in the Java language could be consumed or manipulated in a .NET Framework or vice-versa.
 Jni4net is a mechanism that allows a Java program to call a function in a C# program and a C# program to call a method in a Java program.
 The jni4net framework includes both .NET FCL and JDK core classes to possibly use a Reflection technology implementation across the boundary.

 So, jni4net could be conceived as an API that is frequently used in Java or .NET technology.
 Apart from that, this framework offers a couple of other functionalities such as garbage collection, automatic proxy generation, and inter-process communication.
 The jni4net framework also addresses the interoperability mechanisms similarly supported by other languages.
 This is, however, not designed for a specific implementation of the Java Virtual Machine.
 Rather, it is a native interface that can be supported by every implementation of the Java Virtual Machine.